The Incredible Hulk Returns: Plot

-Journalist Jack McGee hears of sightings of the Hulk and his investigations lead him to suspect that David Bannion is the Hulk's human alter ego.
+Journalist Jack McGee hears of sightings of the Hulk, and his investigations lead him to suspect that David Bannion is the Hulk's human alter ego.
 When he investigates Bannion's address, Banner puts him off the scent by having Thor answer the door and identify himself as David Bannion.
 Thor bonds with Blake at a bar, briefly entertaining the possibility of Thor using his powers to fight crime.
-A mercenary gang outside the Joshua-Lambert Institute seek to kidnap Banner and the Transponder, but the Hulk effortlessly dispatches them.
+A mercenary gang outside the Joshua-Lambert Institute seeks to kidnap Banner and the Transponder, but the Hulk effortlessly dispatches them.
 The mercenary leader Jack LeBeau targets Shaw as a hostage.
 Mercenaries disguised as police officers ambush and kidnap Shaw despite the combined efforts of the Hulk and Thor.
 Joshua-Lambert executive Zack Lambert has been working as the mercenaries' inside man as revenge against his overbearing older brother Joshua, but he balks at the kidnapping and is fatally shot.

 LeBeau demands the Transponder as the ransom for Shaw.
 Recognizing its potential as a weapon in the wrong hands, Banner sabotages the Transponder, removing his chance of a cure.
 Zack contacts Banner from his deathbed and tells him where Shaw is being held.
 Hulk, Blake, and Thor ambush the gang's hideout and fight them to rescue Shaw.
 McGee is once again berated by his editor for his obsession with the Hulk and Thor.
 Blake and Banner agree that Shaw has likely figured out that Banner is the Hulk.
 Thor and Blake, now at peace with each other, say their goodbyes to Banner.
 Under threat of McGee finding him if he stays longer, Banner is forced to end his relationship with Shaw and once again leaves to find a cure.